ml-eda/artifact-evaluation/checklist.md

  [SPEC](https://www.spec.org/cpu2006 "https://www.spec.org/cpu2006"),
  [cTuning](http://github.com/ctuning/ctuning-programs "http://github.com/ctuning/ctuning-programs"), etc)?
  Are they included or should they be downloaded?
 Which version?
  Are they public or private?
 If they are private,  is there a public analog to evaluate your artifact?
  What is the approximate size?
+* **EDA Tools:** If you use proprietary EDA tools, which ones?
+Have you provided scripts to run these tools?
 * **Compilation:** Do you require a specific compiler?
 Public/private?
 Is it included?
 Which version?
 * **Transformations:** Do you require a program transformation tool (source-to-source, binary-to-binary, compiler pass, etc)?
  Public/private?
 Is it included?
 Which version?